Shira Rishony: Early years; Israeli Champion

-In 2009, Rishony won gold medals in the 2009 Maccabiah Games and the Junior Tour U20 Izmir 'Cehat Sener'.
+In 2009, Rishony won gold medals in the 2009 Maccabiah Games, and the Junior Tour U20 Izmir 'Cehat Sener'.

-In 2012, she won the gold medal in the IJF World Cup Tashkent, and took the bronze medals in the World Cup Bucharest and the World Cup Istanbul.
-In 2013 Rishony won the gold medal at the Tashkent Grand Prix, and the bronze medal at Almaty Grand Prix, but was injured in a competition in Germany and lost six months of training and competition.
+In 2012, Rishony won the gold medal in the IJF World Cup Tashkent, and took the bronze medals in the World Cup Bucharest and the World Cup Istanbul.
+Rishony won the gold medal at the 2013 Tashkent Grand Prix, and a bronze medal at 2013 Almaty Grand Prix, but was injured in a competition in Germany and lost six months of training and competition.

-In 2014, Rishony won the gold medal at the European Open in Tallinn, and bronze medals at the Jeju Grand Prix and the Pan American Open San Salvador.
-In 2015, she won the bronze medal at the Grand Slam of Paris.
-In May 2015, she finished in 5th place at the World Masters in Rabat.
+In 2014, Rishony won the gold medal at the European Open in Tallinn, and bronze medals at the 2014 Jeju Grand Prix and the Pan American Open San Salvador.
+She won a bronze medal at the 2015 Grand Slam of Paris.
+In May, she finished in 5th place at the 2015 World Masters in Rabat.

-In 2016, she won the silver medal at the Havana Grand Prix.
+Rishony won the silver medal at the 2016 Havana Grand Prix.

+2016 Rio Olympics

-Rishony, ranked 20th in the world, competed for Israel at the 2016 Summer Olympics in Women's Judo 48 kg, taking the additional place of Europe.
+Rishony, ranked 20th in the world, competed for Israel at the 2016 Summer Olympics in women's 48 kg, taking the additional place of Europe.
 In her first bout she was deemed to have illegally touched her opponent's leg with her elbow in her match against Ukrainian Maryna Cherniak, and was disqualified for illegal use of her elbow at 2:10 of her first bout.
-After the loss, she admitted "I still don’t understand why I was disqualified."
-In tears, Rishony said: "I’m still in shock, I felt I was ready and it hurts me that I couldn’t give my all and that it all ended before it really began...
+After the loss, she admitted "I still don't understand why I was disqualified."
+In tears, Rishony said: "I'm still in shock, I felt I was ready and it hurts me that I couldn't give my all and that it all ended before it really began...
 I was surprised by the decision of the judge...
-It’s hard to put in words how much you give and how much you sacrifice and how much you dream of this moment.
-You certainly don’t imagine it ending like this."
+It's hard to put in words how much you give and how much you sacrifice and how much you dream of this moment.
+You certainly don't imagine it ending like this."

+2017–19

+Rishony won a silver medal at the 2017 Antalya Grand Prix, and a bronze medal at the 2017 Baku Grand Slam.
+She won a gold medal in the New York Open Team Championships.

+At the 2018 Hohhot Grand Prix, Rishony won a bronze medal.

+At the 2019 Tel Aviv Grand Prix Rishony won the gold medal.
+Rishony also won bronze medals as the 2019 Hohhot Grand Prix, the 2019 Montreal Grand Prix, and the 2019 Brasilia Grand Slam.